You may have heard of ‘Catfishing’, where a stranger creates a fictional online persona to lure someone into a relationship.

 The introduction of ‘Lucy’s Law’ means that anyone wanting to get a new puppy or kitten in England must now buy direct from a breeder, or consider adopting from a rescue centre instead.

 If you’re thinking of getting a cat or dog, here’s an essential checklist of what you need to do.
 By following these tips, you can make sure your new pet is healthy and happy.

 Buying a pet is an exciting time.
 But pets are a long-term commitment and you should always make sure you’re ready and able to commit to the responsibilities that come with caring for an animal before you start looking.

 Given the recent high demand for pets you might find a lot of breeders now have waiting lists for dogs and cats.
 Buying a healthy animal that has been bred in good welfare conditions can take time but it is worth the wait.

-In view of new restrictions potential buyers in England will be unable to visit a breeder or rescue centre in person to view an animal in its home environment prior to purchase or rehoming.
+In view of the national lockdown and stay at home guidance, potential buyers in England will be unable to visit a breeder or rescue centre in person to view an animal in its home environment prior to purchase or rehoming.

 You should consider a virtual tour instead, and should take extra care to ensure that the seller is legitimate by following our advice on what to do before contacting the seller and what to ask when you do get in touch.

 Look carefully at the information given in the advert.

 Check that the animal is older than 8 weeks